 Best of all, your new look will give you newfound confidence.
 You won’t need to worry about sagging skin anymore; instead, you should love what you see in the mirror and feel ready to show off your new body.

 Now is the time to fully enjoy your body by wearing the clothing you want and finally feeling comfortable in your own skin.
 Your doctor will give you recommendations for how to maintain your results.
 With a healthy diet and regular exercise, the results of your tuck can be long-lasting and even permanent.

 Who Is an Ideal Candidate?

 This procedure is a big commitment, especially for those who wish to see permanent change.
 It’s ideal for men and women concerned about the appearance of their abdomen due to loose skin or separated abdominal muscles.

 It’s often used to address side effects of drastic weight loss or pregnancy and can be an excellent option for those who have worked hard for their ideal body but need help to get rid of excess skin which can’t be eliminated through diet or exercise.

-This procedure may not be ideal for those patients who are regular smokers, in the middle of losing weight, or planning to become pregnant in the future.
-It’s best to be at your ideal weight before pursuing this surgery since further weight loss or a pregnancy can create more excess skin and separated abdominal muscles and undo the results of a tummy tuck.
+This procedure may not be ideal for those patients who are regular smokers, in the middle of losing weight or planning to become pregnant in the future.
+It’s best to be at your ideal weight before pursuing this surgery since further weight loss or pregnancy can create more excess skin and separated abdominal muscles and undo the results of a Tummy Tuck San Antonio.
 You should talk to your doctor during your initial consultation to determine whether this treatment is right for you.